aurvadahana/aurvadahana.github.io/_posts/2024-07-12-vishnu-sahasranama-bgd-2.md

 **ॐ साक्षिणे नमः**

-Bhagavān is known as "**साक्षी**" (witness) because He directly sees the Muktas enjoy the Bliss He has bestowed and He is also happy seeing them full of joy.
+Bhagavān is known as "**साक्षी**" (witness) because He directly sees the Muktas enjoy the Bliss He has bestowed and He is also happy seeing them full of joy [[f24]](#ff24).
 The suffix '**इन्**' is added to the word **साक्षात्** according to a grammatical rule when the word so formed is a noun [[15.1]](#f151) - to show that the person is direct eye-witness to a particular act.
 The object of attainment by the Mukta, viz.
 Brahman, is specially delineatad by the Śruti as "Brahman, the Omniscient" [[12.23]](#f1223).
 Omniscience is explained as knowledge capable of cognising all things of varied nature.

 <div id="tr16" style="position: absolute; left: -9999px;">Placeholder</div>